RENAL SUPPORT D thin slices in gravy

 AROMATIC CHOICE

-A specific aromatic profile with a dedicated texture to help stimulate the cat's appetite, particularly in cases prone to food aversion.
+A specific aromatic profile with a dedicated texture to help stimulate the dog's appetite, particularly in cases prone to food aversion.

-INGREDIENTS : water sufficient for processing, chicken by-products, chicken liver, pork liver, chicken, wheat flour, vegetable oil, powdered cellulose, pork plasma, modified corn starch, corn flour, egg product, natural flavors (only for Mexico: poultry), fish oil, potassium citrate, calcium carbonate, taurine, guar gum, fructooligosaccharides, vitamins [L-ascorbyl-2-polyphosphate (source of vitamin C), DL-alpha tocopherol acetate (source of vitamin E), thiamine mononitrate (vitamin B1), niacin supplement, biotin, D-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, folic acid, vitamin D3 supplement], choline chloride, citric acid, salt, sodium silico aluminate, trace minerals [zinc proteinate, zinc oxide, ferrous sulfate, copper sulfate, manganous oxide, sodium selenite, calcium iodate], sodium carbonate, marigold extract (Tagetes erecta L.), magnesium oxide.
+INGREDIENTS : water sufficient for processing, chicken liver, chicken by-products, corn flour, pork liver, pork by-products, vegetable oil, modified corn starch, powdered cellulose, dried plain beet pulp, lecithin, pork plasma, natural flavors (only for Mexico: poultry), calcium carbonate, potassium citrate, fish oil, sodium tripolyphosphate, taurine, carob bean gum, guar gum, fructooligosaccharides, vitamins [L-ascorbyl-2-polyphosphate (source of vitamin C), DL-alpha tocopherol acetate (source of vitamin E), thiamine mononitrate (vitamin B1), biotin, niacin supplement, D-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, folic acid, vitamin D3 supplement], choline chloride, sodium silico aluminate, magnesium oxide, trace minerals [zinc oxide, ferrous sulfate, zinc proteinate, copper sulfate, manganous oxide, sodium selenite, calcium iodate], marigold extract (Tagetes erecta L.).